Pollution fears: Swollen rivers swamp ash dumps, hog farms

-Flooded rivers from Florence's driving rains have begun to swamp coal ash dumps and low-lying hog farms, raising pollution concerns as the swollen waterways approach their crests Monday.
+RALEIGH, N.C. — Flooded rivers from Florence's drenching rains have swamped coal ash dumps and low-lying hog farms, raising pollution concerns as the swollen waterways approach their crests Monday.

-Duke Energy said the weekend collapse of a coal ash landfill at the mothballed L.V.
-Sutton Power Station near Wilmington, North Carolina, is an "on-going situation," with an unknown amount of potentially contaminated storm water flowing into a nearby lake.
-At a different power plant near Goldsboro, three old coal ash dumps capped with soil were inundated by the Neuse River.
+North Carolina environmental regulators say several open-air manure pits at hog farms have failed, spilling pollution.
+State officials also were monitoring the breach of a Duke Energy coal ash landfill near Wilmington.

-An Associated Press photographer who flew over eastern North Carolina's Trent River on Sunday saw several flooded hog farms, their long metal buildings ringed by dark water.
-Such farms typically have large pits filled with hog urine and feces that can cause significant water contamination if breached.
-State regulators said they hadn't received any reports of spills so far.
+Department of Environmental Quality Secretary Michael Regan said Monday that the earthen dam at one hog lagoon in Duplin County had been breached.
+There were also seven reports of lagoon levels going over their tops or being inundated in Jones and Pender counties.

 An AP analysis of location data from hog waste disposal permits shows at least 45 active North Carolina farms are located in 100-year and 500-year floodplains.

-The coal-fired Sutton plant was retired in 2013 and the company has been excavating millions of tons of ash from old waste pits and removing it to safer lined landfills constructed on the property.
+The coal-fired Sutton plant was retired in 2013 and replaced with a new facility that burns natural gas.
+The company has been excavating millions of tons of leftover ash from old waste pits at the site and removing it to a new lined landfill constructed on the property.
 The gray ash left behind when coal is burned contains toxic heavy metals, including arsenic, lead and mercury.

-Sheehan also said three inactive ash basins at the H.F.
-Lee Power Station near Goldsboro were under water.
+Photos from the site provided to AP by Cape Fear River Watch, an environmental advocacy group, show cascades of gray-colored water spilling from at least two breaches at the landfill and flowing toward Sutton Lake, the plant's former cooling pond which is now used for public recreation, including fishing and boating.

-State environmental regulators said they've been unable to inspect the Sutton landfill because of flooding.
+Sutton Lake drains into the Cape Fear River.
+Sheehan said Duke's assessment is that there was minimal chance any contaminants from the spill had reached the river.

 Duke's handling of ash waste has faced intense scrutiny since a drainage pipe collapsed under a waste pit at an old plant in Eden in 2014, triggering a massive spill that coated 70 miles (110 kilometers) of the Dan River in gray sludge.
 The utility later agreed to plead guilty to nine Clean Water Act violations and pay $102 million in fines and restitution for illegally discharging pollution from ash dumps at five North Carolina power plants.
 It plans to close all its ash dumps by 2029.